lawrancej/comp310/Setup.md

-# Course setup overview
+# Course setup overview (Windows)

 These instructions guide Windows users through installing all necessary course software and setting up a course repository for submitting work.

-Mac/Linux users, please see Setup-Mac.md or Setup-Linux.md.

 You need a good internet connection and an hour or two to complete these instructions.
 All errors and omissions are mine.
 Feel free to share your improvements to these instructions (pull requests are welcome).